pulkomandy/ubasic/README.md

 - IF operators for relation AND/OR relation are messed up
 - Arrays (1 or 2 dimensions required by ECMA55).
 Implicit dimensioning too
+	- dimensions are now parsed but ignored
+	- really needs a 'get var ptr' type op for for/next/let/input
 - The ^ operator (or ** equivalent)
 - RND
 - SQR